internetarchive/openlibrary/docker/README.md

 # You might want to stop the machine once you are done coding; it takes up
 # a lot of RAM.
 Run: docker-machine stop default

+Building the images below requires about 6 GB of space for Docker.

 # build images
-docker build -t olbase:latest -f docker/Dockerfile.olbase . # 30+ min (Win10Home/Dec 2018)
+docker build -t olbase:latest -f docker/Dockerfile.olbase . # ~4 minutes on a 3 yr old Macbook Pro (Dec 2019)
-docker-compose build web # 10+ min (Win10Home/Dec 2018)
+docker-compose build web # 1min15sec
-docker-compose build solr # 5+ min (Win10Home/Dec 2018)
+docker-compose build solr # 1 minute

 # start the app
 docker-compose up    # Ctrl-C to stop